Consensys/ethql/README.md

 - Simple, inline unit conversions.
 - Enhancing public data with information overlays imported from other sources.

-This project is in the experimental phase, and all the cited features are under heavy development.
+_NOTE: This project is under heavy development._

 ## Quickstart